Yokosuka MXY-7 Ohka: Operational history

 May 1945 saw another series of attacks.
-On 4 May 1945, seven G4Ms attacked the U.S. fleet off Okinawa.
+On 4 May 1945 seven G4Ms attacked the U.S. fleet off Okinawa.
 One Ohka hit the bridge of a destroyer, Shea, causing extensive damage and casualties.
 Gayety was also damaged by an Ohka's near miss.
 One G4M returned.
-On 11 May 1945, four G4Ms attacked the U.S. fleet off Okinawa.
-The destroyer Hugh W. Hadley was hit and suffered extensive damage and flooding.
-The vessel was judged beyond repair.
-On 25 May 1945, 11 G4Ms attacked the fleet off Okinawa.
+On 11 May 1945 four G4Ms attacked the U.S. fleet off Okinawa.
+The destroyer Hugh W. Hadley was hit and suffered extensive damage and flooding, and was judged beyond repair.
+On 25 May 1945 11 G4Ms attacked the fleet off Okinawa.
 Bad weather forced most of the aircraft to turn back, and none of the others hit targets.

-On 22 June 1945, six G4Ms attacked the fleet.
+On 22 June 1945 six G4Ms attacked the fleet.
 Two returned, but no hits were recorded.
 Postwar analysis concluded that the Ohka's impact was negligible, since no U.S. Navy capital ships had been hit during the attacks because of the effective defensive tactics that were employed.
 In total, of the 300 Ohka available for the Okinawa campaign, 74 actually undertook operations, of which 56 were either destroyed with their parent aircraft or in making attacks.
 The Allied nickname for the aircraft was "Baka", a Japanese word meaning "foolish" or "idiotic".